lapps/lapps.github.io/Documentation.md

 Deploying:

-THis is explained in the wrapping manual in [github.com/lapps/org.lappsgrid.examples](https://github.com/lapps/org.lappsgrid.examples), which was listed above.
+Explained in the wrapping manual in [github.com/lapps/org.lappsgrid.examples](https://github.com/lapps/org.lappsgrid.examples), which was listed above.

 After deploying a war file to tomcat the new war will be deployed automatically, but if you changed Java versions while running a tomcat server then you do need to restart Tomcat.